gaith-jarrah/aws-ha-web-architecture/README.md

 ---

+### Cleanup
+After completing the lab and capturing the required screenshots, all created resources were removed to avoid unnecessary costs.
+The public hosted zone and all custom DNS records were deleted, leaving no active Route 53 resources running.

+---

 ### Notes
 - All IP addresses used are documentation/test IPs.
 - No applications or compute services were deployed.
-- Cost impact is minimal and limited to Route 53 DNS usage.
+- Cost impact was minimal and limited to short-lived Route 53 DNS usage.

 ---